 - Prescribing medication that helps improve bladder control

-Talk to your doctor to find the treatment that is right for you.
-The sooner you call your doctor, the sooner you can start getting more from life.
+Talk to your doctor to find the incontinence treatment that’s right for you.

 For more information, please visit the Mayo Clinic website.